Dicynodontia

 Dicynodontia is an extinct clade of anomodonts, an extinct type of non-mammalian therapsid.
-Dicynodonts were herbivorous animals with a pair of tusks, hence their name, which means 'two dog tooth'.
+Dicynodonts were herbivores that typically bore a pair of tusks, hence their name, which means 'two dog tooth'.
 Members of the group possessed a horny, typically toothless beak, unique amongst all synapsids.
 Dicynodonts first appeared in Southern Pangaea during the mid-Permian, ca. 270–260 million years ago, and became globally distributed and the dominant herbivorous animals in the Late Permian, ca. 260–252 Mya.
-They were devastated by the end-Permian Extinction that wiped out most other therapsids ca. 252 Mya.
-They rebounded during the Triassic but died out towards the end of that period.
-They were the most successful and diverse of the non-mammalian therapsids, with over 70 genera known, varying from rat-sized burrowers to elephant-sized browsers.
+They were devastated by the end-Permian mass extinction that wiped out most other therapsids ca. 252 Mya.
+They rebounded at beginning of the following Triassic, but subsequently declined and died out towards the end of that period.
+They were the most successful and diverse of the non-mammalian therapsids, with over 80-90 genera known, varying from rat-sized burrowers to elephant-sized browsers.

 Characteristics

 The dicynodont skull is highly specialised, light but strong, with the synapsid temporal openings at the rear of the skull greatly enlarged to accommodate larger jaw muscles.
 The front of the skull and the lower jaw are generally narrow and, in all but a number of primitive forms, toothless.
 Instead, the front of the mouth is equipped with a horny beak, as in turtles and ceratopsian dinosaurs.
 Food was processed by the retraction of the lower jaw when the mouth closed, producing a powerful shearing action, which would have enabled dicynodonts to cope with tough plant material.
-Many genera also have a pair of tusks, which it is thought may have been an example of sexual dimorphism.
-Several genera, such as Stahleckeria, that lacked true tusks instead bore tusk-like extensions on the side of the beak.
+Dicynodonts typically had a pair of enlarged maxillary caniniform teeth, analogous to the tusks present in some living mammals.
+In the earliest genera, they were merely enlarged teeth, but in later forms they independently evolved into ever-growing teeth like mammal tusks multiple times.
+In some dicynodonts, the presence of tusks has been suggested to be sexually dimorphic.
+Some dicynodonts such as Stahleckeria lacked true tusks and instead bore tusk-like extensions on the side of the beak.

 The body is short, strong and barrel-shaped, with strong limbs.
 In large genera (such as Dinodontosaurus) the hindlimbs were held erect, but the forelimbs bent at the elbow.
 Both the pectoral girdle and the ilium are large and strong.
 The tail is short.

+Pentasauropus dicynodont tracks suggest that dicynodonts had fleshy pads on their feet.
+Mummified skin from specimens of Lystrosaurus in South Africa have numerous raised bumps.